Arseni1919/Learning_DRL/README.md

 **Policy Gradient Theorem**

+Policy Gradient Theorem is an important piece of theoretical knowledge that proves that we do not need to know the model of the world to derive gradient for policy.

 <img src="pics/rl_14.png" width="700">

 Based on the theorem the basic REINFORCE algorithm was developed.
-HEre the algorithm uses value function as a baseline for reducing variance during the training:
+Here the algorithm uses value function as a baseline for reducing variance during the training:

 <img src="pics/rl_15.png" width="700">

 Although  the REINFORCE method can use value function as a baseline we do not consider it to be _actor-critic_, because its state-value function is used only as a baseline, not as a critic.
-THat is, it is not used for bootstrapping - updating the value estimate for a state from the estimated values of subsequent states.
+That is, it is not used for bootstrapping - updating the value estimate for a state from the estimated values of subsequent states.

+And here is the example for actor-critic from the book:

 <img src="pics/rl_16.png" width="700">